 Our operating results will depend, in part, on differences between the income earned on our investments, net of credit losses, and our financing costs.
-For any period during which our investments are not match-funded, the income earned on such investments may respond more slowly to interest rate fluctuations than the cost of our borrowings.
-Consequently, changes in interest rates, particularly short-term interest rates, may immediately and significantly decrease our results of operations and cash flows and the market value of our investments.
+The yields we earn on our floating-rate assets and our borrowing costs tend to move in the same direction in response to changes in interest rates and credit spreads.
+However, one can rise or fall faster than the other, causing our net interest margin or our credit spreads to expand or contract.
+In addition, we could experience reductions in the yield on our investments and an increase in the cost of our financing.
+Although we seek to match the terms of our liabilities to the expected lives of loans that we acquire or originate, circumstances may arise in which our liabilities are shorter in duration than our assets, resulting in their adjusting faster in response to changes in interest rates and credit spreads.
+For any period during which our investments are not match-funded, the income earned on such investments may respond more slowly to interest rate and credit spread fluctuations than the cost of our borrowings.
+Consequently, changes in interest rates and credit spreads, particularly short-term interest rates and credit spreads, may immediately and significantly decrease our results of operations and cash flows and the market value of our investments.

-Significant fluctuations in interest rates as well as protracted periods of increases or decreases in interest rates could adversely affect the operation and income of multifamily and other commercial real estate properties, as well as the demand from investors for commercial real estate debt in the secondary market.
-In particular, higher interest rates tend to decrease the number of loans originated.
-An increase in interest rates could cause refinancing of existing loans to become less attractive and qualifying for a loan to become more difficult.
-Changes in fiscal and monetary policies are beyond our control, are difficult to predict and could materially adversely affect us.
+Significant fluctuations in interest rates and credit spreads as well as protracted periods of increases or decreases in interest rates and credit spreads could adversely affect the operation and income of multifamily and other commercial real estate properties, as well as the demand from investors for commercial real estate debt in the secondary market.
+In particular, higher interest rates and widening credit spreads tend to decrease the number of loans originated.
+An increase in interest rates or widening credit spreads could cause refinancing of existing loans to become less attractive and qualifying for a loan to become more difficult.
+However, a decrease in interest rates or tightening credit spreads will increase the likelihood that certain holdings will be refinanced at lower rates that would negatively impact our earnings.